 Dark brown urine may be a result of:

-- Medications like laxatives that contain cascara, antimalarial drugs (chloroquine and primaquine), and antibiotics that can cause urine to darken
+- Medications like laxatives that contain cascara, antimalarial drugs (chloroquine and primaquine), and antibiotics that can cause urine to darken.
+Certain medications used in the treatment of bladder infections and some chemotherapy drugs can also alter urine color.

-- Health conditions such as liver complications, kidney problems, and urinary tract infections may cause the color
+- Health conditions such as liver complications, kidney problems, and urinary tract infections may cause the color.
+Liver issues, especially those involving bile duct obstruction, can lead to dark brown urine.

 Medium to Dark Yellow